Tanmoy-Rath/misc/R/w1 - 9 data.table().md

 7:  0.6300986   c  0.8168998  0.66732535 2.688628  TRUE
 8: -0.2761841   c -0.8863575  0.78562966 1.940151 FALSE
 9:  1.0000000 xyz  3.0000000 -6.00000000 3.169925  TRUE
-> # if you need a copy of the original, use the copy function
+# if you need a copy of the original, use the as.data.table() function
+# setDT() converts a data.frame or lists to data.table by reference, no copy is created

-> # takes the mean of x+w where a=True, and places that mean in those rows where a=True
+# takes the mean of x+w where a=True, and places that mean in those rows where a=True
-> # takes the mean of x+w where a=False, and places that mean in those rows where a=False
+# takes the mean of x+w where a=False, and places that mean in those rows where a=False
 > DT[,b:=mean(x+w),by=a]
 > DT[,b:=mean(x+w),by=y]
-> # takes the mean those x+w where y has a particular value, and places that mean in those rows where 'y' has that particular value
+# takes the mean those x+w where y has a particular value, and places that mean in those rows where 'y' has that particular value
-> # DT[,b:=x+w,by=a]# investigate := here by=a has no effect/meaning, result is plain x+w
+# DT[,b:=x+w,by=a]# investigate := here by=a has no effect/meaning, result is plain x+w

-> # .N performs the count operation
+# .N performs the count operation
-> # much faster than doing this with '$' operator with data.frames
+# much faster than doing this with '$' operator with data.frames
 > set.seed(123)
 > DT <- data.table(x=sample(letters[1:3],1E5,TRUE))
 > DT[, .N , by=x]